This Constitution, approved

 number or appoint someone else to act in either of those capacities.

-However, any non-elected person so appointed shall be a non-voting
+Any person so appointed shall be a Trustee and have voting rights.

 iv.
 The Executive Committee shall have the power to co-opt up

-to three other people to serve as full voting members until
+to three additional people to serve as full voting members until

 the following Annual General Meeting.